-All the settings refer to the external\tls section of the corecrypto config.yaml file.
+All the settings refer to the external_tls section of the corecrypto config.yaml file.

+''' ca_certificate_file: /opt/nfast/wsop/corecrypto/tls/external/external-ca-cert.pem crl_directory: /opt/nfast/wsop/corecrypto/tls/external/crls '''

-ca\certificate\file: /opt/nfast/webservices/corecrypto/tls/external/external-ca-cert.pem crl\directory: /opt/nfast/webservices/corecrypto/tls/external/crls authenticating the client certificates received during TLS handshake.
+Client certificate and authentication parameters are configured via external_tls section in the corecrypto service config file.
+The ca_certificate_file contains the Web Services client root certificate, which forms the trust anchor for authenticating the client certificates received during TLS handshake.
 REST clients, as part of the same handshake, will need to present a client certificate that can be verified using this client root certificate.

-Client certificate and authentication parameters are configured via external\tls section in the corecrypto service config file.
-The ca\certificate\file contains the Web Services client root certificate, which forms the trust anchor for client\auth\enabled: true

-The crl\directory contains the certificate revocation list, used to blacklist the certificates no longer valid.
+The crl_directory contains the certificate revocation list, used to blacklist the certificates no longer valid.